-1. HIPAA Security training -LCCMH will provide a security awareness training designed to educate both new and current employees on issues relating to safeguarding protected health information.
-New employees will be provided with training during the orientation process.
-Existing employees will be provided with ongoing training as needed but no less than once per year through the agency on line training software, My Learning Pointe.
-Security awareness training may vary based on an employee's job function; however, all employees will be trained on HIPAA Privacy and Security measures relative to the agency.
+HIPAA Security training -LCCMH provides a security awareness training designed to educate both new and current employees on issues relating to safeguarding protected health information.
+New employees are provided with training during the orientation process.
+Existing employees are provided with ongoing training as needed but no less than once per year through the agency online training Learning Management Software.
+Security awareness training may vary based on an employee's job function; however, all employees are trained on HIPAA Privacy and Security measures relative to the agency.

 CHAPTER CHAPTER SECTION SUBJECT

 Information Management 07 001 35

-SECTION DESCRIPTION N
+SECTION DESCRIPTION V

-Information Systems HIPAA Breach HIPAA Breach Notification
+Information Systems HIPAA Breach Notification